CognitiveDave/home/_posts/2020-6-7-Raspberry.md

 category: RaspberryPi
 ---

-## How much does a Raspberry Pi 4B Computer actually cost
+## How much does a Raspberry Pi 4B Computer actually cost?
 Recently I read quiet a few articles suggesting a **Raspberry Pi computer** is like $35 USD.
 I thought really how could that be?
 So naturally I made a Spreadsheet using Office365 Online directly from my Raspberry Pi 4.
 Here is what I found!